HL7/davinci-vbpr/input/pagecontent/guidance.md

 For the purpose of this implementation guide, any report that meets the definition of a value-based payment model, meaning a contract that links financial incentives to providers’ financial, quality, and risk performance on defined measures, will be considered a Value-Based Performance Report.
 Reporting performance against the specific details of a contract may include financial, quality, utilization, etc. over defined time periods.

-In this implementation guide, we use the term metrics to refer to finanacial measures in the report, and the term quality measures or measures to refer to the quality measures such as the colorectral cancer screening measure.
+In this implementation guide, we use the term metrics to refer to financial measures in the report, and the term quality measures or measures to refer to the quality measures such as the colorectal cancer screening measure.

 ### Preconditions and Assumptions